StevenMayher/432-2022/classes/class19/README.md

 ![](https://github.com/THOMASELOVE/432-2022/blob/main/classes/class19/figures/poorman1.png)
 ![](https://github.com/THOMASELOVE/432-2022/blob/main/classes/class19/figures/poorman2.png)

+## Today's Agenda

+Today we'll focus on two things:

+1. survival analyses using Cox proportional hazards models for time-to-event outcomes with censoring.
+2. robust linear models using Huber weights, or bisquare weights or quantile regression.

 ## Announcements

 1. I gave everyone credit for the Minute Paper after Class 18.
 Due to a mistake on my end, I wasn't able to associate a name with most of the submissions, and I know some people submitted more than once.
 [Feedback is now available, here](https://bit.ly/432-2022-min-18-feedback).